clojure-emacs/inf-clojure/README.md

 An `inf-clojure` REPL can be of different types: Clojure, ClojureScript, Lumo and Planck are all potentially valid options.

- At the moment, the default Clojure REPL, the Lumo REPL and the Planck REPL are supported (standard ClojureScript is lacking mostly because some features require to access the compiler state, [cljs-tooling](https://github.com/clojure-emacs/cljs-tooling) is a good candidate for enabling support).
+At the moment, the default Clojure REPL, the Lumo REPL, the Planck REPL and the Joker REPL are supported (standard ClojureScript is lacking mostly because some features require to access the compiler state, [cljs-tooling](https://github.com/clojure-emacs/cljs-tooling) is a good candidate for enabling support).